JuliaActors/YAActL.jl/docs/src/usage.md

 end
 ```

-## Actors and Behaviors
+## Actors and their behaviors

 Actors are Julia tasks executing functions as behaviors.
 If a message arrives, the actor loop passes the message to the behavior function as the last argument.
-In Julia we want the behavior functions to dispatch on the messages.
+In Julia we want the behavior functions to dispatch on messages.
 In the following example we define two behaviors `forward!` and `stack_node`.
-With `become` actors can change their behaviors.
+There are two methods for `stack_node`, dispatching on `Push` and `Pop`.
+With `become` actors can change their behavior.
+Actors can generate other actors.

 ```julia
 forward!(lk::L, msg::M) where {L<:Link, M<:Message} = send!(lk, msg)